rstudio/helm/charts/posit-chronicle/README.md

     eks.amazonaws.com/role-arn:  arn:aws:iam::123456789000:role/iam-role-name-here
 ```

-If you are unable to use IAM Roles for Service Accounts, there are any number of
+If you are unable to use IAM Roles for Service Accounts, there are many
 alternatives for injecting AWS credentials into a container.
 As a fallback,
-the S3 storage config allows specifying a profile:
+the S3 storage `config` allows specifying a profile:

 ```yaml
 config: